 Although genetic testing is useful in differentiating between familial versus isolated DCM, and therefore facilitates identification of at-risk family members, management for the individual affected with DCM typically does not change once a diagnosis of familial DCM is established.
 The one exception to this is when a LMNA P/LP variant is identified.
-In individuals identified with a LMNA P/LP variant requiring pacemaker placement (i.e. history of arrhythmia or known risk of arrhythmia), the use of a pacing ICD rather than a pacemaker has been recommended due to the risk of ventricular arrhythmias and sudden death (Meune 2006).
+In individuals identified with a LMNA P/LP variant requiring pacemaker placement (i.e., history of arrhythmia or known risk of arrhythmia), the use of a pacing ICD rather than a pacemaker has been recommended due to the risk of ventricular arrhythmias and sudden death (Meune 2006; Halliday et al. 2017; Kayvonpour et al. 2017).